Perplexity Web Research Command Guide

 -

-Time-Sensitive Queries: For news and current events, you can specify timeframes:
+Time-Sensitive Queries: For news and current events, specify timeframes:

 -